ruuda/hoff/doc/background.md

    integration strategy is to do a merge, which creates an ugly history.
 The original implementation of Bors did not scale very well, so a more robust rewrite called [Homu][homu] was created.
+ * [Zuul][zuul], a commit queue that speculatively starts builds for changes to be integrated after changes that are being tested.
+When builds usually pass, this allows for higher throughput.

 [bors]:     https://github.com/graydon/bors
 [gerrit]:   https://www.gerritcodereview.com/